StevenBlack/vocab/readme.md

 ### impunity
 Freedom from punishment.
-If you do something with impunity, you know you'll get away with it; if you do it without impunity, you know you'll be in deep trouble— and you're not using the word correctly either.
+If you do something with impunity, you know you'll get away with it.

 ### in extremis
 The Latin expression for "near death."
 When a person on his deathbed makes a sudden decision, such as to change his will and leave everything to a distant cousin, his decision is said to have been made in extremis.
-The word is often misused to mean a state of near insanity, since things that are decided in extremis are by their very nature, well, extreme.

 ### in flagrante delicto
-An evocative Latin phrase for being caught in the middle of a sexual act.
+Latin phrase for being caught in the middle of a sexual act.
 A wife leaves work early and comes home to find her husband in flagrante delicto with another woman.
 (Sexual infidelity must have been common in Roman times, too.)

 ### In Omnia Paratus